ezeeEric/autoembedder/README.md

 The [Autoembedder Model](https://medium.com/kirey-group/autoembedder-training-embedding-layers-on-unsupervised-tasks-fc364c0f6eec) provides a way of training an embedding layer in an **unsupervised manner** by using an Autoencoder as backend.

+This package provides a [generic implementation](#the-model) of the Autoembedder model.
+Using the steps described in [the cookbook](#autoembedding-cookbook-a-step-by-step-guide), it can be used on any relevant dataset.
+In order to demonstrate the usage of the model, the package comes with two [datasets](#datasets).
+The usefulness of the pre-trained embedding layers is demonstrated in a [simple classification task](#classification) on these datasets.

 ### The Model

 ![model sketch](./autoembedder_model_sketch.png?raw=True "The AutoEmbedding Model")